devclokoja/devclokoja-blog/README.md

 - Now click the **Publish** button to submit the post for review
 - You will get an edit link after submission on the next page where you can make changes to your submission before final reviews
 - Contact DevCLokoja Lead Bolaji on [Facebook](https://facebook.com/iambolajiayo) again to request for a review
-- Your submitted article will be reviewed, and some changes will be made with feedbacks related back to you
+- Your submitted article will be reviewed, and some changes will be made with feedbacks related to you
 - Upon successful reviews, it would be published on the blog.

 ## Guide for Technical Writers

 If you would like to share your expertise and experience on the OSCA blog, please reach out to Bolaji on [Facebook](https://facebook.com/iambolajiayo) to start a conversation.

-We accept guest posts from just any amazing human with excellent technical writing skills around technical and non-technical contents.
+We accept guest posts from just any amazing human with excellent technical writing skills around technical and non-technical content.

 ### Why Guest Post?

-Submitting a guest post helps put your content in front of amazing Facebook staffs, contributors and DevC members across the globe, It is also a great way to build your technical writing portfolio and an opportunity to work with the amazing humans at DevCLokoja.
+Submitting a guest post helps put your content in front of amazing Facebook staff, contributors, and DevC members across the globe.
+It is also a great way to build your technical writing portfolio and an opportunity to work with the amazing humans at DevCLokoja.

-- Your article is published by you on our Blog, we don't take any credits for them.
+- You publish your article on our Blog, and we don't take any credits for them.
 - We help you market your article by sharing it across all Developer Circles worldwide.
-- Our Technical writing team is top-notch, you will get an opportunity to get your article reviewed by an experienced writer.
+- Our Technical writing team is top-notch; you will get an opportunity to get your article reviewed by an experienced writer.
 - When you attend any DevC organized event, you will be celebrated with some fantastic event swags.

-Convinced now?
+Are you convinced now?
 Please reach out, and let's get started on that brilliant idea 🙂.

 ## Contribute